 A former Jonesville clerk-treasurer who stole town funds over a seven-year period has been ordered to jail.

 After failing to make restitution payments for almost a year, Melissa Schultheis, 43, of 206 Market St., Jonesville, was ordered Thursday by senior judge Stephen Heimann to spend 30 days in the Bartholomew County Jail.
-That order comes eight years after Schultheis received a suspended 15-year sentence.
+That order came eight years after Schultheis received a suspended 15-year sentence.

 Since the court order provides considerations including good time credit, as well as the eight days she served in jail nine years ago, Schultheis is expected to spend no more than a few weeks behind bars.